 2. Get on a Budget Right Away

 When you are dealing with chronic disease, you need to set aside enough money for you to live sensibly each month.
+You should set aside a specific amount for your medications, doctor’s appointments, and therapies every month.
+This will ensure that you can still afford to have some good time without compromising your health and medical needs.
 Caring for your health is not an optional expense.

 3. Plan for the Future